Equity and disadvantage definitions

 This category applies if you are a domestic student and live or have lived in a regional and remote area of Australia as determined by the Australian Standard Geographical Classification Remoteness Areas Locator.

 This category applies if you are a domestic student and have a disability or medical condition that has affected your ability to study.
 This may include chronic pain, major illness, drug addiction, learning disabilities and mental illness, eating disorder, glandular fever, chronic fatigue syndrome or vision or hearing impairments.

 Our under-represented schools list was compiled based on a combination of Student Family Occupation (SFO), Index of Community Socio-Educational Advantage (ICSEA) and transition to university data.

-You must be a current Year 12 student in 2018, have attended a high school listed, and you must select this high school in your scholarship application form.
+You must be a current domestic Year 12 student in 2019, have attended a high school listed, and you must select this high school in your scholarship application form.